waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 > I didn't realise that you could click roles to see the description

-This last feedback brings up a good point about the relevant implication of **usability** - *how easy to use my site is for the end-user, without the need for help or guidance*.
+This last feedback brings up a good point about the relevant implication of **usability** - *how easy-to-use my site is for the end-user, without the need for help or guidance*.
 Even though I thought the underlined text made it clear it was a link that could be followed, not all my end users realised that - and ultimately, that's what matters.
 I will address this by adding text saying 'click for info.'
 This, combined with the underline, should make it clear that it is a link the user can follow.

 #### Senior rate- / officer-specific feedback
 > Selecting from a list for allocating someone to a role works here because you only have four cadets - but we have nearly 20.
 There needs to be a search, or maybe a way to filter by rank